 After you’ve powered down your soundbar, it’s best to even go the extra mile and unplug it completely.
 Even if your devices are powered off or in energy save mode, they are still using up a small amount of electricity when plugged in, and there is still a small chance of an electrical fire.

-If your soundbar is connected to a power strip, you can simply unplug the power strip after everything is properly shut down.
+If your soundbar is connected to a power strip, you can simply unplug the power strip after everything is properly shut down, and it doesn’t matter if the TV is on because it doesn’t power the soundbar (we’ve explained this before).
 There is no need to individually unplug your components.

 Many soundbars come equipped with an energy save mode.
 In some cases, you can set your soundbar to automatically go into energy save mode after a certain amount of time.
 In other cases, you may need to manually put your soundbar to “sleep”.